A new visualization tool helps people understand the ways that full-siblings can share DNA as well as average sharing percentages

 I hope you enjoy Sibling Lotto!
 Feel free to share it with those looking for a learning aid about DNA randomness and averages of shared DNA.
 Tool released 10 Jul.
 2022.

 DNA-Sci — advancing the science of relationship predictions.
 Feel free to ask a question or leave a comment.
+You can also find mobile apps. for relationship predictions in the Apple Store and on Google Play.
 And make sure to check out these ranges of shared X-DNA, shared atDNA percentages, and shared atDNA centiMorgans.
 Or, try a tool that lets you find the amount of an ancestor’s DNA you cover when combining multiple kits.
 I also have some older articles that are only on Medium.